LhaRoy/Data-Analysis-and-Visualization/README.md

-The code here is the code that I worked on to teach myself Data Analysis in Python,

-I'm sorry if my code is still messy and not good to look at,
+The code here is the code that I worked on to teach myself Data Analysis in Python, I'm sorry if my code is still messy and not good to look at, I'm still learning and always upgrading my skill,

-Killing Time Upgrade My Skill
+Killing Time Upgrading My Skill